An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Problem description

-The goals of the {studied SSC management} are related to the triple bottom line: {(i) the } maximization of NPV as the economic function{; (ii) the} minimization of the environmental impact evaluated by ReCiPe 2008 as the environmental function{; and (iii)} the maximization of the social benefit indicator as the social function.
-The \textit{Gross Domestic Product} (GDP) \citep{Brezina2011} was used to assess the {country's} industrial base development since {it} is a widely accepted index to measure the economic activity of a nation.
+The goals of the studied SSC management are related to the triple bottom line: (i) the maximization of the Net Present Value (NPV) as the economic function; (ii) the minimization of the environmental impact evaluated by ReCiPe 2008 \citep{Goedkoop2009} as the environmental function; and (iii) the maximization of the Social Benefit Indicator (SB) \citep{Mota2018} as the social function.
+This social indicator favors the creation of jobs in less developed countries. \minor{The Gross Domestic Product (GDP) \citep{Brezina2011} was used to assess and compare the country's industrial base development.}

+\minor{SB can also be adjusted according to the context of the supply chain under study.
+In analyzing supply chains at the regional level, for example, the development of regions might be assessed through unemployment rates or population densities \citep{Mota2015}. }

+In this paper, in order to prevent job creation in poor working environments, we also considered an additional indicator linked to the labor conditions in entities in the social objective.
+Moreover, we included the impacts of suppliers in the environment function as well.